AvaAvarai/rom_00/README.md

 A prototyping workspace for testing and working with SDL2 within the native C99 programming language.

+## Project Goals

+- Test prototyping ideas for isometric roguelikes
+- Further practice programming in C99
+- Learn the SDL2 library and ecosystem

 ## Building

 - `make` -- Builds an executable